-Several tribunals rely on the sole effects of the measures on the investment in order to determine expropriation.
-In order to circumvent such interpretations, the 2016 India Model BIT provides that the fact that the measure resulted in adverse economic impact on the investment would not establish expropriation.
+^{88.} Expropriation, UNCTAD Series on Issues in International Investment Agreements II- A Sequel (2012) p.
+11 such interpretations, the 2016 India Model BIT provides that the fact that the measure resulted in adverse economic impact on the investment would not establish expropriation.
 Further, it lays down factors relating to character, object and intent of the measure.
 Additionally, it states that non-discriminatory regulatory measures or awards by judicial bodies designed to protect legitimate public interest or public purpose objectives shall not constitute expropriation.